 “Today is hard because it’s the third anniversary of my husband’s death,” says Diane on Help Starting Over in Your 60s – After Your Husband Dies.
 “My heart is still so overcome, my grief feels never ending.
 I don’t know that I will ever feel whole again.
 Family and friends seem to think I should be stronger with the passing of time, but the truth is just the opposite.
 I know other widows who have lost their husbands and they can’t reach out to God.
 Time has not healed our broken hearts.”

-My friends, I am not writing article as a widow.
+I am not writing article as a widow.
 The day will come when I lose my husband (unless I’m lucky enough to die before he does!).
-When my husband dies I suspect I’ll feel like Diane: unable to feel completely whole or normal without him.
+When my husband passes I suspect I’ll feel like Diane: unable to feel completely whole or normal without him.
 My husband is a huge part of my life, and if he passes before me I’ll no doubt be searching for tips on what to do when the grief never ends.
 Maybe I, too, will feel like I can’t reach out to God.

 When the Grief Never Ends and You Can’t Reach Out to God